 1. Sea, Sand, and So Much More

-Located in the Jardines del Rey chain off Cuba’s central coast, the tropical island of Cayo Coco is popular and easily accessible by plan.
+Located in the Jardines del Rey chain off Cuba’s central coast, the tropical island of Cayo Coco is popular and easily accessible by plane.
 From Havana to Cayo Coco, it's a little over an hour's flight.
 Beautiful white sand beaches and warm turquoise waters are the major attractions, but the island is also known as a natural reserve for marine birds.

 One of the things to do in Cayo Coco Cuba is to go to the lagoon areas near the coast to see the large populations of flamingos.
 There are modern tourist amenities and sports facilities for those interested in diving and other water sports.